-Forty years is an instant and an eternity; so much changes, and yet somethings hardly change at all.
-One minute I’m bopping carefree down an Iowa country road with a girlfriend in a baby-blue ’71 Mark II, our long hair blowin’ in the warm wind.
-Today, we exchange e-mails half-way around the globe about our grown kids and frail parents.
-And although we’re obviously older, hopefully wiser, grayer, and not as nimble anymore, our personalities are fundamentally the same.
-That’s the constant we instantly recognize and love in family and old friends, even if the packaging changes a bit over time.
-Applies to some cars too, especially this Toyota.
+(first posted 8/20/2013) Forty (update: fifty) years is an instant, and an eternity; so many things change, but others hardly change at all.
+One minute, I’m with a girlfriend, bopping care-free down an Iowa country road in a baby-blue ’71 Mark II, with our long hair blowin’ in the warm wind.
+Today, we exchange e-mails halfway around the globe about our grown kids and frail parents.
+And although we’re obviously older (and hopefully, wiser), grayer, and no longer so nimble, our personalities are fundamentally the same.
+That’s the constant we instantly recognize and love when it comes to family and old friends, even if the packaging changes a bit over time.
+That also applies to some cars, and especially to this Toyota.

-In car time, forty years really is an eternity, unless you’re Morgan.
-So many brands have come and gone, along with their positioning in the market place.
-One year it’s performance, the next it’s fuel economy, or luxury, or… even Mercedes seems like a different company now.
-But there are a few exceptions, and it’s hard for me to think of a more consistent company than Toyota, especially with its mid-sized cars like this Mark II, the spiritual predecessor to today’s Camry.
+In car time, 40 years really is an eternity, unless you’re Morgan.
+So many brands have come and gone along with their position in the marketplace.
+One year, it’s performance.
+The next, fuel economy, or luxury, or…well, even Mercedes seems like a different company today.
+But there are a few exceptions, and it’s hard for me to think of a more consistent company than Toyota, especially with its mid-size cars like this Mark II, the spiritual predecessor of today’s Camry.
 And you wonder why folks my age so readily keep buying them?
-We recognize their constant qualities, just like an old friend or family member, even if they are bigger and softer now.
+As with our old friends and family members, we recognize their enduring qualities, even if the packaging is now bigger and softer.

-Toyota conquered the US market with those values and its sedans.
-The first big seller was the Corona, which was quite a small car from today’s vantage point.
-The Corona started to really sell in the last years of the sixties, and in 1968 was augmented by the then-tiny Corolla.
-The Corona Mark II, or later just Mark II, was a slightly longer, wider and more upscale version of the pretty plain-Jane Corona, and appeared hereabouts in ’68 or ’69.
-It signaled that Toyota was not just going to be an economy car company forever.
+Toyota conquered the U.S. market with those values and its sedans.
+Their first big seller was the Corona, which was from today’s vantage point quite a small car.
+The Corona started to really sell in the last years of the Sixties, and in 1968 was augmented by the then-tiny Corolla.
+The Corona Mark II, (later just Mark II), appeared hereabouts in ’68 or ’69 as a slightly longer, wider and more upscale version of the rather plain-Jane Corona.
+It signaled that Toyota was not just going to be an economy-car company forever.

-It featured a brand new engine, the SOHC 1900 cc 8R, which was praised by the press for its smooth running and even power delivery.
-Rated at 108 (gross) hp, it was supposedly fast enough to push the Mark II up to 105 mph.
-My limited experience in the Mark II never allowed me to confirm that.
-Her parents split up about then, and the Mark II went off with Daddy.
+It featured a brand new engine, the SOHC 1900 cc 8R, which was praised by the press for its even power delivery and smoothness.
+Rated at 108 (gross) hp, it supposedly was fast enough to push the Mark II up to 105 mph.
+My limited experience in the Mark II never allowed me to confirm that; her parents split up about then, and the Mark II went off with Daddy.

-But the driving experience was classic Toyota: unexciting and uninspiring, yet exuding the self-assured air of quality and Japanese precision.
-The engine hummed, the manual transmission shifted perfectly, the interior was a very pleasant place to be, the steering and handling were both hum-drum.
+But the driving experience was classic Toyota: unexciting and uninspiring, yet exuding a self-assured air of quality and Japanese precision.
+The engine hummed, the manual transmission shifted perfectly, the interior was a very pleasant place to be and the steering and handling were both humdrum.

-A Datsun 510 it was not, but within a few years, Datsun was trying way too hard to turn its sedans into Toyota clones.
-The Mark II had established itself as Toyota’s first step-up car, a trajectory that would eventually lead to Lexus.
-Perhaps the Mark II was really the first ES.
-I bet there’s more than one ES driver who started out with a Mark II.
+A Datsun 510 it was not, but within a few years Datsun was trying way too hard to turn their sedans into Toyota clones.
+The Mark II had established itself as Toyota’s first step-up car on a trajectory that would eventually lead to Lexus.
+Perhaps the Mark II was really the first ES; I’ll bet that more than one ES driver started out with a Mark II.

-The gen2 Mark II (X10/X20 Series) was a significantly bigger car, with six cylinder engines.
-Since the gen2 Crown didn’t sell well here (when was the last time you saw a Crown?), the Mark II became Toyota’s top model (try finding one of those too).
-The gen3 Mark II was the first to wear the Cressida name in the US, so this car is a direct descendant of that storied Toyota.
+The gen-two Mark II (X10/X20 Series) were significantly bigger cars with six-cylinder engines.
+Since the second-generation Crown didn’t sell well here (when was the last time you saw a Crown?), the Mark II became Toyota’s top model (try finding one of those too).
+The gen-three Mark II was the first to wear the Cressida name in the U.S., so this car is a direct descendant of that storied Toyota.

-I do have Cressidas, so we’ll pick up that thread sometime, as well as the Corona’s too, of which I’ve had the good fortune to find some nice early versions.
-I’d pretty much given up on finding a Mark II though, and there it suddenly was, looking all the world like a daily driver still, with its original license plate protector.
-Like running into an old friend from forty years ago, and she’s still wearing the exact same clothes.
+I do have Cressidas, so sometime we’ll pick up that thread, as well as the Corona’s, of which I’ve had the good fortune to find some nice early versions.
+Although I’d pretty much given up on finding a Mark II, suddenly there it was, still looking for all the world like a daily driver right down to its original license-plate protector.
+It was like running into an old friend from 40 years ago who’s still wearing the very same clothes.

 Well, don’t look at her skin too closely; time does take a bit of a toll.
 But the essence is all there, and the memories come flooding back.